Our Values and Ethos

 Our teachers have additional training and hold the Mandatory Qualifications for Teachers of Hearing and Visual Impairment (Teacher of the Deaf, QTVI).

-We also have specialist Teaching Assistants, an Educational Audiologist, a Deaf Tutor and a Registered Habilitation Specialist.
+We also have specialist Teaching Assistants, an Educational Audiology Lead, a Deaf Tutor and a Registered Habitation Specialist.
 For more information about the role of a Teacher of the Deaf and QTVI the video links below may help: